-Operation of the tractor lights is independent of the key switch position, so that the lights can be used at night for lighting work areas or servicing front mounted attachments with the power safely turned off.
+Operation of the tractor lights is independent of the key switch position, so that the lights can be used at night for lighting work areas or servicing front attachment with the power safely turned off.
 In addition to lighting the dash panel, the dashlight serves as a reminder that the headlights are on.
-A rear tail light kit is available for safer night operation.
-(See page 19.)
+The reverse indicator lights to remind the operator the direction switch is in reverse.
+This light is turned off by the key switch.